Albert Einstein once said “a clever person solves a problem; a wise person avoids it.”

 Thankfully, the dentists at Dental Image can usually analyze the way the wisdom teeth are forming and developing and determine if impaction is likely.
 If it is, they may recommend that you have your wisdom teeth removed to prevent these problems before they happen.
 However, this tends to be the exception, rather than the rule.
 There are several common issues with wisdom teeth that, left untreated, can lead to major dental problems.
-Your dentist will be on the lookout for these issues as your wisdom teeth develop:
+Your dentist strives to provide you with the best wisdom tooth removal Crown Point has to offer abd will be on the lookout for these issues as your wisdom teeth develop:

 Your wisdom teeth removal surgery will be performed for your convenience in our Crown Point offices.
 Depending on the nature of the surgery, you may have local anesthetic, IV sedation, or general anesthesia.

 If your surgery requires IV sedation or anesthesia, you will need to make arrangements for someone to drive you home following the procedure.
 In most extractions, our highly trained dental surgeon will make a small incision in the rear of your gums to reveal the impacted tooth.
 From there, the tooth will either be extracted whole or cut into small pieces and extracted, depending on its accessibility.

 In some cases, it may be necessary to remove a tiny bit of the upper or lower portion of the jaw to safely remove the wisdom teeth.
 Following the surgery, you will experience tenderness and swelling for a few days.